This section covers a few core concepts you'll encounter in most feedbacks, if not all.

 The Holding Pause feedback

-This MMFeedbacks has the same setup as the one above, but this time the Pause has been replaced with a Holding Pause.
+This MMF_Player has the same setup as the one above, but this time the Pause has been replaced with a Holding Pause.
 A Holding Pause also waits for its entire duration, but will wait until all the feedbacks above it in the sequence have finished.
 In this case, all the ones above it start together, which means that this holding pause will wait for the duration of the slowest feedback above it, so 2s in this case.
-The holding pause itself has a duration of 0.25, so the last two feedbacks will run 2.25s after the play of this MMFeedbacks.
+The holding pause itself has a duration of 0.25, so the last two feedbacks will run 2.25s after the play of this MMF_Player.

 These two types of pause can be really useful, and once you’ve understood the difference between both, it’ll become super easy to create complex patterns and sequences.